 1. Weeks Before FPTC.
-The "Weeks Before FPTC" column reflect what the Court believes is appropriate for most cases and will allow the Court to rule on potentially dispositive motions sufficiently in advance of the Final Pretrial Conference.
+The "Weeks Before FPTC" column reflects what the Court believes is appropriate for most cases and will allow the Court to rule on potentially dispositive motions sufficiently in advance of the Final Pretrial Conference.
 However, counsel may ask for earlier last dates by which the key requirements must be completed.
 Each date should be stated as month, day, and year, e.g., 10/15/2019.

 2. Hearings.
-Hearings shall be on Wednesdays at 1:30 p.m.
+Hearings shall be on Fridays at 1:30 p.m.
 The Final Pretrial Conference shall be at 3:00 p.m.
 Other deadlines (those not involving the Court) can be any day of the week.
 Counsel must avoid holidays.
 The Court may order different dates than those requested.
+Believing that young lawyers need more opportunities for appearances than they usually receive, the Court encourages lead trial counsel to permit junior counsel, of five or fewer years out of law school, to fully participate in Court proceedings, including arguing motions and examining witnesses.

 3. Discovery Cut-Off Date.
-The discovery cut-off date is the last day by which all depositions must be completed, responses to previously served written discovery must be provided, and motions concerning discovery disputes must be heard.
+The discovery cut-off date is the last date by which all depositions must be completed, responses to previously served written discovery must be provided, and motions concerning discovery disputes must be heard.

-4. Motions Cut-off.
+4. Motions Cut-Off.
 The cut-off date for motions is the last date on which motions may be heard, not filed.

 5. Additional Dates.
 If the parties wish the Court to set dates in addition to those on the Worksheet, they may so request by a separate Stipulation and Proposed Order.
 This is often appropriate for class actions, patent cases, and ERISA cases.
 For ERISA Cases Involving Benefits Claims, the parties may receive a scheduling conference order as a matter of course.
 Because the ordinary pretrial and trial schedule does not apply to these ERISA cases, the parties need only submit a joint status report identifying any special issues that should be considered.
 The parties should proceed with the preparation of the administrative record and briefing without delay upon service of the complaint.
 A court trial, ordinarily limited to oral argument on the administrative record, will be scheduled within six months from the filing of the original complaint, unless good cause for additional time is shown in the status report.
 If the Court concludes that the decision would not benefit from oral argument, the matter may be submitted for decision on the papers.
 COUNSEL MUST DELIVER ORDER TO CLIENTS.
-Counsel are ordered to D. deliver to their clients a copy of this Order, which will contain the schedule that the Court sets at the scheduling conference.
+Counsel are D. ordered to deliver to their clients a copy of this Order, which will contain the schedule that the Court sets at the scheduling conference.
 This and all other generally applicable orders of this court are available on the Central District of California website, www.cacd.uscourts.gov.
-The Local Rules also available website are on the court's at https://www.cacd.uscourts.gov/court-procedures/local-rules.
+IT IS SO ORDERED.
+Dated: March 8, 2024 HON.
+WESLEY L. HSU UNITED STATES DISTRICT JUDGE